tttmmmyyyy/fixlang/Document.md

 #### `read_line : IOHandle -> IOResult IOError String`

 Read characters from a IOHandle upto newline/carriage return or EOF.
-The returned string may include newline/carriage return at it's end.
+The returned string may include newline/carriage return at its end.

 Example:
 ```